Candied Mint Leaves Recipe

 - Break open a fresh egg, separating and discarding the yolk.
 If not using egg white, add 1-3 drops of extract to a cup of water.
 Extract may also be added to the egg white.

 - With a pastry brush, apply the egg white to both sides of clean mint leaves.
-Or, dip or brush the leaves in flavored water.
+You can also dip or brush the leaves in flavored water.

 - Dust the leaves lightly with sugar.
 To catch the excess, place a piece of paper under the leaves.